Some Boston Globe editions suggest Patriots lost Super Bowl

 It's not clear how many readers received the incorrect front page.
 Globe officials didn't immediately respond to requests for comment Monday.

-''When my husband saw that headline he absolutely bounced off the wall,'' Mary Tivnan said of the front page they received in North Fort Myers, Florida.
+''When my husband saw that headline he absolutely bounced off the wall,'' Mary Tivnan said of the front page they received in North Fort Myers, Florida, where the Brewster, Massachusetts, couple spends their winters.

-The Brewster, Massachusetts, couple, like many New Englanders, spend their winters in warmer climates.
-Tivnan said her husband, Frank Tivnan - a former Boston Herald political reporter and spokesman for the late Boston Mayor Kevin White - went out Monday afternoon to scrounge up more copies of the Globe, for posterity.
+Tivnan said her husband, Frank Tivnan - a former Boston Herald political reporter and spokesman for the late Boston Mayor Kevin White - went out Monday afternoon to scrounge up more copies of the Globe for posterity.

-Globe subscriber M. Charles Bakst, a Rhode Islander also spending time in Fort Myers, Florida, said he sympathized with the deadline pressures that likely caused the Pulitzer Prize-winning news outlet to fumble such a critical story for its readers.
+Globe subscriber M. Charles Bakst, a Rhode Islander also spending time in Fort Myers, Florida, said he sympathized with the deadline pressures that likely caused the Pulitzer Prize-winning news outlet to fumble a critical story for its readers.

-Deadlines, especially on sports stories late at night, sometimes force journalists to write about outcomes and lay out pages before games are final.
-That lets news outlets publish quickly when games end.
+Late games generally require newspapers lay out pages ahead of time so they can publish quickly.

-Bakst, a retired political columnist for The Providence Journal in Rhode Island, said the headline reminded him of the infamous front page the Chicago Daily Tribune ran following President Harry Truman's 1948 re-election victory over challenger Thomas Dewey.
-He also wondered what impact the flub might have on the newspaper industry broadly, which has been struggling for years as more people turn to social media and online news sources.
+But Bakst, a retired political columnist for The Providence Journal in Rhode Island, suggested a vaguer headline should have been used as a placeholder.

+He said the headline reminded him of the famous front page the Chicago Daily Tribune ran following President Harry Truman's 1948 re-election victory over challenger Thomas Dewey.

+Bakst also wondered what impact the flub might have on the print newspaper industry broadly, which has been struggling as more people turn to social media and online news sources.

-''I worry that this incident might cause some readers to say, 'That's it, I'm done with newspapers,''' Bakst said.
+''I worry that this incident might cause some readers to say, 'That's it, I'm done with newspapers,''' he said.